ymath-io/ymath.io/content/courses/calculus/limits/index.md

 ## How to think about limits

-Limits are meant to be intuitive, and
+Limits are meant to be intuitive, and often it is easier to think about them intuitively than rigorously.